MGunlogson/CuckooFilter4J/README.md

 Speed/Benchmarks
 ------------------------------
-Cuckoo For Java is roughly the same speed as Guava's Bloom filters when running single-threaded.
-Guava's Bloom is usually faster with very small tables, but the trend is reversed with tables too large to fit in the CPU cache.
+CuckooFilter4J is roughly the same speed as Guava's Bloom filters when running single-threaded.
+Guava's Bloom is usually faster with small tables, but the trend is reversed with tables too large to fit in the CPU cache.
 Overall the single-threaded speed of the two libraries is comparable.
 This library supports concurrent access through multithreading (Guava's Bloom does not).
-In my tests this scales fairly well, making Cuckoo For Java much faster than Bloom filters for multi-threaded applications.
+In my tests this scales fairly well, making CuckooFilter4J faster than Bloom filters for multi-threaded applications.
 On my 4 core machine, running inserts on all cores is roughly 3x faster than single-threaded operation.
 Cpu architecture will affect this, so your mileage may vary.
 See the [benchmark](bench/) folder for some tests to run on your own system.

 Hashing Algorithms